Small Business Line of Credit: You’ve Made It

 Unsecured Small Business Line of Credit

 If banks extend the loan without any pledged collateral, it is known as an unsecured loan.
 The traditional, unsecured line of credit requires lots of documentation.
 Prepare to submit tax returns (business and personal), financial statements and credit checks.
 An example of an unsecured credit line would be business credit cards.
+The interest rates are considerably higher for unsecured lines.

 Small Business Line of Credit Pros and Cons